2sic/2sxc-docs/2sxc Docs Generator/basics/cms/page-publishing/index.md

 Note that this is not fully tested/implemented, you may have unexpected consequences when working with inner content.

 ## Image And Asset Handling
-Images and assets are not versioned / published, as DNN provides no effective way to enable this.
+Images and assets are not versioned / published, as Dnn provides no effective way to enable this.
 So as of now, the following will happen:

 1. if a content-type has a file-field using ADAM with a single file (not library), then draging in an additional file will behave like the publishing, because the new file has a new number, and this is not in use till the item is published
 1. if the user drags in an updated file with the same name, it will internally receive a number at the end, and also stay unpublished, as it's a different file on the server